-Jesse Owens was born James Clevelend Owens in Alabama in 1913, the youngest in a family of 10 children.
+Owens was born James Cleveland Owens in Oakland, Alabama, in 1913, the youngest in a family of 10 children.
 When he was 9 years old, his parents relocated the family to Cleveland, Ohio, in search of better economic opportunity.
 It was there that Owens discovered his passion and talent for running.
 In junior high school, he met a coach whom he believed set him on the path to athletic success.
 Later in high school, he tied the world record for the 100-yard dash and the long jump, as well as set a new record for the 220-yard dash.

 Owens attended Ohio State University, where his athletic success continued, but the racism and discrimination that was common in the 1930s became a detriment to his training and racing.
 Unlike his teammates, Owens was not allowed to live on campus because the university did not have housing for black students.
 Nor was he provided a scholarship, a privilege that would be standard for any white athlete of his caliber.
 When he traveled with the team to compete, he had to stay in separate hotels and eat in separate restaurants from the rest of the Ohio State track team.

-Jesse Owens was a very successful college track star, but where he truly earned his fame was at the 1936 Summer Olympics in Berlin, Germany.
-The international sporting competition was rife with political controversy imposed largely by Adolf Hitler, then the German premier.
+Owens was a very successful college track star, but where he truly earned his fame was at the 1936 Summer Olympics in Berlin, Germany.
+The international sporting competition was rife with political controversy imposed largely by Hitler.
 Hitler’s staging of the games was largely intended to showcase white supremacy, and the very presence of a successful black athlete was a threat.
 And yet Owens’ Olympics performance was unlike any before it, or since.
-He won four gold medals and set new world records in the 200-meter race, long jump, 400-meter relay, and he tied the world record for the 100-meter dash.
-He had become the best athlete in the world.
+He won four gold medals and set new world records in the 200-meter race, long jump, 400-meter relay and he tied the world record for the 100-meter dash.